 The Art Gallery at Art and Sol Tattoo showcases an array of local Tucson artists on a monthly basis, offering artist Reception Events open to the public.
-Nestled in our hallway with rustic fixtures, you’ll find prints and original pieces available for both viewing and purchase.
+Nestled in our intimate hallway with rustic fixtures, you’ll find prints and original pieces available for both viewing and purchase.

 Be sure to check out our newest collection at your next tattoo appointment or contact us at 520.314.7358 to schedule your time to visit us!